 Kate is the PA to the Chief Executive and Company Secretary for the Sport and Recreation Alliance.
 She provides full administrative support to the chief executive and is the organisation's chief advisor on corporate governance procedures.

-She also provides full support to the main board of directors, the General Council (our 'parliament'), the Finance Committee and the board of our trading company.
+She also provides full support to the chair and board of directors, the Finance Committee and the Commercial Panel.

-Kate organises the elections of directors to the board on a yearly basis, making sure that all protocols are carefully followed.
+Kate organises the elections of directors to the board on a yearly basis, making sure that all protocols are carefully followed and provides the necessary support to the Nominations Committee.
 Kate is particularly passionate about her role in assisting a chief executive and board whose remit is to support the work of so many diverse and interesting members.

-In her spare time Kate is an avid reader and enjoys relaxing with family and friends.
+In her spare time Kate is an avid reader and watcher of films and enjoys relaxing with family and friends.
+This New Year’s resolution is to get fit!

 T 020 7976 3941